ikunetwork/WhitePaper/README.md

 ## Conclusion

-IKU will serve to enable unprecedented global aation and deployment of resources for safe and impactful clinical trial research.
+IKU will serve to enable unprecedented global creation and deployment of resources for safe and impactful clinical trial research.
 Decentralizing resource allocation and asset transactions allows for increased transparency of market activity which is expected to lead to significant bio innovation in the near future.
 The foregoing working draft has sketched a paradigmatically novel vision of the structural and organizational means by which this can dramatically increase the reward for efficient R&D, reduce the risk of failure, all the while enabling global, decentralized liquidity.
 We expect the IN to be a critical infrastructure piece to spark and launch the entire system of digital R&D rights.
 This is the fundamental intention and the essence of the IN.

 ## Footnotes